thibaut-neoledge/azure-docs.fr-fr/articles/backup/backup-azure-restore-windows-server-classic.md

 <properties
-   pageTitle="Restauration de données sur un serveur Windows ou un ordinateur client Windows à partir d’Azure à l’aide du modèle de déploiement classique | Microsoft Azure" description="Découvrez comment restaurer des fichiers à partir d’un serveur/client Windows." services="backup" documentationCenter="" authors="saurabhsensharma"
+   pageTitle="Restore data to a Windows Server or Windows Client from Azure using the classic deployment model | Microsoft Azure" description="Learn how to restore from a Windows Server or Windows Client." services="backup" documentationCenter="" authors="saurabhsensharma"